johannes-lindgren/pure-parse/packages/pure-parse/docs/guide/performance.md

-# Memoization
+# Performance

-PureParse is built to be among the fastest validation libraries—but when dealing with immutable data structures, parsing can be near instantaneous.
+PureParse is built to be among the fastest validation libraries.
+This article outlines some of the techniques to use to speed up the parsing even further.

 > [!TIP]
 > For performance benchmarks, see the [Comparison > Benchmarks](comparison#benchmarks) section.

-## Memoizing Parsers
+## Memoization

+When using the structural sharing technique, memoization can be employed to make parsing near instantaneous.
 Since PureParse is a pure functional library, it is trivial to memoize parsers and guards:

 ```ts
 import { memo, object, parseString, parseNumber } from 'pure-parse'